jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Object Reference with a Class

 Similar to an *object*, an *object reference* can also have a class.
-Then merely objects of that class can be referenced.
+In that case merely objects of that class can be referenced.

 <img src="images/object-reference-with-class-1.png" width="325" />